The Tucson wrap-up.

 In addition to what they acquired through trade, they confiscated about 30 bushels of wheat from some 1,500 stored in the town.
 When they continued their march westward to California, the inhabitants and Mexican forces simply strolled back into the city and Tucson again quickly fell under Mexican control where it would de jure retain that official designation for eight years but, de facto, for ten.

-The Treaty of Guadalupe-Hidalgo didn’t quite settle all the disputes between the U.S. and Mexico.
+The Treaty of Guadalupe-Hidalgo didn’t quite settle all the disputes between the US and Mexico.
 For example, both countries claimed the Mesilla Valley (a significant stretch of land along the Rio Grande reaching from Laredo, TX to Las Cruces, NM).
-The Mexican government also made claims against the U.S. for attacks launched by Native American tribes which, in the treaty, the Americans had agreed to prevent.
-In an interesting inversion to the current situation, U.S.-Mexican tensions were also aggravated by the persistent efforts of American citizens illegally entering Mexico.
+The Mexican government also made claims against the US for attacks launched by Native American tribes which, in the treaty, the Americans had agreed to prevent.
+In an interesting inversion to the current situation, US-Mexican tensions were also aggravated by the persistent efforts of American citizens illegally entering Mexico.
 In this case, the Americans weren’t seeking jobs but were (not so surreptitiously) attempting to incite rebellions that would yield still more territory for the north.

 In September 1853, hoping to settle the situation, President Franklin Pierce ordered James Gadsden, his Minister to Mexico, to negotiate a purchase of land with General Santa Ana (who needed the money to fight rebellions in other parts of Mexico).
 The US and Mexico completed the Gadsden Purchase on 8 June 1854.
 The United States agreed to pay $10 million for a 29,670 square mile portion of Mexico that later became part of Arizona and New Mexico.
-In Arizona the purchased land was south of the Gila River (that runs E-W from just south of Phoenix to Yuma).
+In Arizona the purchased land was south of the Gila River (that runs east to west from just south of Phoenix to Yuma).

 And still, not all the disputes were settled.
-According to the U.S. State Department’s history website, “the treaty failed to resolve the issues surrounding financial claims and border attacks.
+According to the US State Department’s history website, “the treaty failed to resolve the issues surrounding financial claims and border attacks.
 However, it did create the southern border of the present-day United States, despite the beliefs of the vast majority of policymakers at the time who thought the United States would eventually expand further into Mexico.”
 It wasn’t until March 1856 that the American military took formal control of the Arizona territory.

-This, of course left the territory vulnerable to the assault from John Baylor.
+This, of course, left the territory vulnerable to the assault from John Baylor.
 Baylor, as you might recall from the history of the Battle of Picacho Pass (recounted here), had led a unit of Texas cavalry into the territory and declared the Confederate Arizona Territory with Tucson as its capital.

-The web the Clifton spins
+The web the Clifton spins.

-When I planned the trip I decided I wanted to have a different experience of Tucson on my last night than I’d had the first two so rather than returning to Carolyn’s Air BnB room, I chose to stay at the Downtown Clifton Motel.
+When I planned the trip I decided I wanted to have a different experience of Tucson on my last night than I’d had the first two.
+So, rather than returning to Carolyn’s Air BnB room, I chose to stay at the Downtown Clifton Motel.
 I suspected I’d succeeded as soon as I pulled into the parking lot.

 The hotel is in the Armory Park Historic Residential District and this photo not only encapsulates the spirit of the hotel but of the neighborhood.
 At least for now.